nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-DCTCP is an enhancement to the TCP congestion control algorithm for data center networks and leverages Explicit Congestion Notification (ECN) to provide multi-bit feedback to the end hosts.
+DCTCP is an enhancement to the TCP congestion control algorithm for data center networks and leverages Explicit Congestion Notification (ECN) to provide more fine-grained congestion feedback to the end hosts.
 DCTCP extends the Explicit Congestion Notification to estimate the fraction of bytes that encounter congestion, rather than simply detecting that the congestion has occurred.
 DCTCP then scales the congestion window based on this estimate.
 This approach achieves high burst tolerance, low latency, and high throughput with shallow-buffered switches.

 * Receiver functionality: If CE is set in IP header of incoming packet, send congestion notification to the sender by setting ECE in TCP header.
+This processing is different from standard ECN processing which sets ECE bit for every ACK untill it observes CWR

-* Sender functionality: It should maintain an average of fraction of packets marked (α) by using the exponential weighted moving average as shown below:
+* Sender functionality: The sender makes use of the modified receiver ECE semantics to maintain an average of fraction of packets marked (α) by using the exponential weighted moving average as shown below:

 ::